Archive for Games

 Feeds

-// February 25th, 2008 // No Comments » // Education, Free Software, Gadgets, Games, Jonathan, Music, Politics, Project Mayhem, Sport
+Education, Free Software, Gadgets, Games, Jonathan, Music, Politics, Project Mayhem, Sport No Comments »

 When I started my blog, I used to post about 2 posts a month.
 Over the last few months, this has increased quite a bit, and it is likely do continue.
-WordPress (the great blogging software that I use) has support for multiple feeds, so I decided to make use of it, and created a page containing links to feeds that WordPress automatically generates based on categories and tags.
+Wordpress (the great blogging software that I use) has support for multiple feeds, so I decided to make use of it, and created a page containing links to feeds that Wordpress automatically generates based on categories and tags.

 Selecting a feed for a specific category/tag may be useful if you only want to read posts about certain topics, or if you want to add my blog to an on-line feed like a Planet while only filtering through relevant posts.